Zawiya of Moulay Idris II: Background: Moulay Idris II

-Idris II, born in 791, was the son and successor of Idris I. Idris I was a descendant of the Prophet Muhammad who fled from Abbasid-controlled territory after the Battle of Fakh because he had supported the defeated pro-Shi'a rebels.
-He used his prestige as a descendant of the Prophet to forge an alliance with local Berbers in 789 and quickly became the most important religious and political leader in the region.
+Idris II, born in 791, was the son and successor of Idris I. Idris I was a descendant of the Muhammad who fled from Abbasid-controlled territory after the Battle of Fakh because he had supported the defeated pro-Shi'a rebels.
+He used his prestige as a descendant of Muhammad to forge an alliance with local Berbers in 789 and quickly became the most important religious and political leader in the region.
 He died soon after in 791, just before his son Idris (II) was born.
-After Idris II officially took over his position as ruler in 803 he significantly expanded the authority of the new Idrisid state.
-With the help of new Arab immigrants he gained independence from his Berber allies and extended Idrisid control to include most of what is today Morocco and parts of eastern Algeria.
-As a result, he was of central importance to the early Islamization of Morocco, and arguably the first true "Moroccan" Islamic ruler.
+After Idris II officially took over his position as ruler in 803, he significantly expanded the authority of the new Idrisid state.
+With the help of new Arab immigrants, he gained independence from his Berber allies and extended Idrisid control to include most of what is today Morocco and parts of eastern Algeria.
+Under his rule and that of his Idrisid succcessors, the islamization of Morocco also progressed significantly.
 He died in 828.

-Crucially, Idris II is responsible for moving the capital of his state from Walili (former Volubilis) to what is now Fez, founding in 809 a new city on the west bank of the river across from another settlement on the east bank founded by his father in 789.
-He and his successors turned Fez into an important capital and urban center of Morocco, and the city accrued prestige with the creation of institutions like the Qarawiyyin Mosque and University in 859.
+Idris II is also responsible for moving the capital of his state from Walili (former Volubilis) to what is now Fez, founding in 809 a new city on the west bank of the river across from another settlement on the east bank founded by his father in 789.
+According to traditional medieval Arabic sources, however, Idris II founded both settlements one year apart and was thus the founder of the city.
+In any case, he and his successors turned Fez into an important capital and urban center of Morocco, and the city accrued prestige with the creation of institutions like the Qarawiyyin Mosque (now a university) in 859.
 The reputation of Moulay Idris II was maintained and revived over time.
 He came to be considered the patron saint of the city of Fez and his shrine is one of the holiest in Morocco.